denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

     return methodType;
 }
 ```
-So the argument types, order, and quantity validation will be enforced (if present) by the Java runtime at the call of a native function because with a return value type and the arguments form a method type:
+So the argument types, order, and quantity validation will be enforced by the Java runtime at the call of a native function because with a return value type and the arguments form a method type:
 ```java
 var emptyDescriptor = FunctionDescriptor.of(JAVA_INT);
 System.out.println(toMethodType(emptyDescriptor));